kat-wehr/dmd-100-su18/projects/ritual/define-insights.md

 Use the file format indicated in each step.
 You must obtain prior approval to deviate from these upload requirements.
 Please check that your work has uploaded properly.

-1. Check that you wrote three (3) core insights, each with a set of three sentences.
+1. Check that you identified themes and that you wrote three (3) core insights according to the instructions.
 2. Upload the photograph or scan of your themes and insights in `.jpg` or `.png` format.

 ***